 CAD-1883 is a first-in-class selective positive allosteric modulator of SK channels (small conductance, calcium-activated potassium ion channels) discovered in a research collaboration between Saniona and Cadent Therapeutics.
 By increasing the calcium sensitivity of the SK channels, CAD-1883 causes the potassium current to flow at lower calcium concentrations, potentially restoring neuronal firing regularity and improving motor function.

 Cadent is developing CAD-1883 for the treatment of essential tremor and spinocerebellar ataxia, two neurological movement disorders.
-Cadent initiated a Phase 2a study in essential tremor patients and plans to file an IND to initiate a Phase 2a trial in spinocerebellar ataxia in the second half of 2019.
+Cadent has initiated a Phase 2a study in essential tremor patients and plans to file an IND to initiate a Phase 2a trial in spinocerebellar ataxia in the second half of 2019.
 In May 2019, Cadent announced that the FDA has granted Orphan Drug Designation to CAD-1883 as an investigational treatment for spinocerebellar ataxia.

 Essential tremor is a neurological disorder characterized by uncontrollable shaking in different parts of the body, including the head, arms, hands, neck, and chin.
 It is the most common movement disorder, affecting 10 million people in the United States alone.
 In preclinical disease models, CAD-1883 has demonstrated the ability to improve motor control and reduce tremor.
 A Phase 2 trial was initiated in the fourth quarter of 2018 for the treatment of essential tremor.